 or intensity of the pixel.

-The principles of derivatives can be used on 2D images, which becomes clear if we plot
+the pixel gray value.
+The principles of differential geometry can be used on 2D images, which becomes clear if we plot

 the intensity profile of the image in 3D view.